danielkaczmarczyk/dk-cs-notes/README.md

 ### Biggest Challenges

 By far the most challenging part of taking a self-guided course like this is not doing it with other people.
-I have started a [Discord Server](https://discord.gg/HjNfTnu9aQ) for people who are also working through that curriculum, and it is helpful to exchange experiences and advice.
+I have started a Discord Server (now not very active) for people who are also working through that curriculum, and it is helpful to exchange experiences and advice.
 Be ready for a lot of frustration trying to find solutions to your problems without a centralised place for people who are doing something similar hang out.
 Luckily there are groups centered around various resources and topics (SICP has a big community).

 ### First few weeks